In This Article

 IKEA was founded on the simple premise of introducing stylish, affordable furniture into the homes of many.
 None of the brand’s products has embodied that ethos as effortlessly as the iconic Poäng armchair, the textbook definition of “democratic design.”
-A blissful marriage of form, function, quality, and sustainability, the Poäng chair is just as coveted today as it was upon its inception 40 years ago.
+A blissful marriage of form, function, quality, and sustainability, the Poäng chair is just as coveted today as it was upon its inception more than 40 years ago.

-The brainchild of Japanese designer Noboru Nakamura and fellow IKEA mainstay Lars Engman, the Poäng chair features a sleek Scandinavian frame and an eclectic range of cover designs that have stood the test of time.
-The two first collaborated on the now iconic project in Sweden back in the 1970s, keeping comfort and function top of mind.
-“A chair shouldn’t be a tool that binds and holds the sitter,” explains Nakamura.
-“It should rather be a tool that provides us with an emotional richness and creates an image where we let off stress.”
-Nakamura and Engman’s creation has since become one of IKEA’s most popular products of all time, selling an average of 1.5 million models a year.
+The brainchild of Japanese designer Noboru Nakamura and IKEA mainstay Lars Engman, the Poäng chair features a sleek Scandinavian frame and an eclectic range of cover designs that have stood the test of time.
+The two first collaborated on the now-iconic project back in the 1970s when Nakamura moved to Sweden from Japan.

 “The reason why I wanted to go to northern Europe is that the design there has essential, creative elements for humans,” Nakamura said.
 “Their products are pleasant, fun, and soothing to touch and use, with each having significant meaning and value.”